2PacIsAlive/pyprocessing_gameoflife/README.md

-# pyprocessing_gameoflife
+# The Game of Life
-Conway's Game of Life pyprocessing implementation
+Pyprocessing implementation of Conway's Game of Life